Sophia-Hong/Sophia-Hong/README.md

 - 👋 Hi, I’m @Sophia-Hong
-- 👀 I’m interested in business, AI, Law, Philosophy, Music, and Photography.
+- 👀 I’m interested in business, AI, Law, Philosophy, Music, Films and Photography.
 - 🌱 I’m currently learning to build AI Agents for my service, LegalFriend, using LangGraph and n8n automation.
-- 💞️ I’m looking to collaborate on AI-driven tools for self-discovery, legal tech, and content creation.
+- 💞️ I’m looking to collaborate on AI-driven tools for self-discovery, legal tech, marketing and content creation.
 - 📫 How to reach me: sophia.sh.hong@gmail.com
 - 😄 Pronouns: Ms.
 - ⚡ Fun fact: I’m a lawyer-turned-entrepreneur, a piano player, a startup founder, and a mom who dreams of merging AI and human insights to create meaningful things.